 - Triathlon Bike: 75 to 80 degrees

-Q: What are the most important features I should look for in a triathlon bike?
+q: What are the most important features I should look for in a triathlon bicycle?

-When selecting a bike for speed or durability, it is really important to consider the type of race you are completing.
-A racing bike won’t serve you well on a mountain trail, and a mountain bike will surely slow you down on a road race.
+When selecting a bike for speed or durability, it is really important to consider the type of race in which you’re competing.
+A racing model won’t serve you well on a mountain trail, and a mountain bike will surely slow you down in a road race.
 Choose wisely!